WordPress/theme-experiments/tt1-blocks/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+TT1 Blocks is an experimental block-based version of the Twenty Twenty-One theme.
+It is built to leverage the full-site editing functionality that is being built in the Gutenberg plugin.
+This theme is not meant for use on a production site.

 == Description ==

 TT1 Blocks is a fully block-based version the <a href="https://wordpress.org/themes/twentytwentyone/">Twenty Twenty-One</a> theme.
 It is built to leverage the full-site editing functionality that is being built in the <a href="https://wordpress.org/plugins/gutenberg/">Gutenberg plugin</a>.
 This work is ongoing, and updates are available on the <a href="https://make.wordpress.org/core/?s=gutenberg">Make WordPress Core blog</a>.